 The Takeaway

-Student athletes can leverage their years of training and discipline into finding a part-time job.
-You can channel your sports knowledge and work ethic into coaching, personal training, vlogging, writing sports articles, or launching an online business.
+Many student-athletes are able to leverage their years of training and discipline into finding a part-time job.
+You may be able to channel your sports knowledge and work ethic into coaching, personal training, vlogging, writing sports articles, or launching an online business.

-With a little research and hard work, you can find an income source that is financially rewarding and won’t put your studies or athletic performance in the penalty box.
+It may take some time, effort, and creative thinking, but you can likely find an income source that is financially rewarding and won’t put your studies or athletic performance in the penalty box.

 FAQ